Where do you stand today? Where do you see yourself in five years? In ten? In twenty?

 It’s a great idea to view the different areas of your life through the lens of your various roles.
 As an active agent of change, you must realize and take responsibility for each of your roles.
 Also, know that each role comes with its own set of duties and expectations.

 Assume the role of a parent, for instance.
-Your goals, in this case, include nurturing your child, helping them every day with their homework, coach the baseball team on weekends, take them to weekly piano lessons, and save up in the long run for their college tuition.
+Your goals, in this case, include nurturing your child, helping them every day with their homework, coaching the baseball team on weekends, taking them to weekly piano lessons, and saving up in the long run for their college tuition.

 Assume the role of an entrepreneur.
 Your goal then becomes to sketch a viable business plan, build and train a team, set short- and long-term objectives, find your niche in the market, and manage your day-to-day operations.
 From a larger perspective, you also aim to create value and leave a legacy.

 Consider also the role that you play for yourself; it is unarguably the most important one.
-In this domain, your goals include such things as regular self-care, learning a new skill, getting another degree, pursuing a hobby, following a new dream, and turning it into a reality.
+In this domain, your ‘goals to be achieved’ include such things as regular self-care, learning a new skill, getting another degree, pursuing a hobby, following a new dream, and turning it into a reality.